memfault/interrupt/_drafts/gnu-make-guidelines.md

 8. put lots of comments in Makefiles, especially if there is complicated behavior or subtle syntax used
 9. use the `-j` or `-l` options to run Make in parallel!
+10. try to avoid using the `touch` command to track rule completion

 ## Outro